 Is every data point Point-In-Time?
 Pay close attention to amended data, estimates revisions, and industry classifications.

 What about dividends?
 Are they using Ex-date or Pay-date?
 Are they being used at all?

 What about data timeliness?
 Are they simply using the period end date and lagging the data X number of days?

 Here at Portfolio123 we have addressed these questions, and many more.
 With best-in-class tools and data Portfolio123 can help you create, refine, and launch your rule base strategies.

 Portfolio123 allows you to test a strategy in the past to see how it would have performed.

 You can now run backtests of your screens or portfolio strategies with unprecedented realism and speed.

 Simulator Key Features:

-Test your system from January 1999 with a complete dataset
+Test your system over a fifteen-year horizon with a complete dataset